 Import¶

-To import data, fill out the URL, name of the table which will be created and populated with your data, data format, and whether it is compressed.
+To import data, select the file format, the source and the name of the table which will be created and populated with your data.

 The following data formats are supported: